We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 This can lead to out of sequence numbers that will make it extremely difficult for users of the system to locate their booked desk without lots of ‘hunting around’.

-We recommend that you make ‘desk number 1‘ the first desk you would physically see/encounter if you walked clockwise* through the office space, starting from the main entrance.
+We recommend that you make ‘desk number 1‘ (or lowest numbered desk on that floor) the first desk you would physically see/encounter as you walk into the main entrance to the office floor.

-Numbering should be applied logically from that point on using the following conventions:
+Numbering should then be applied logically from that point on using the following conventions:

-• Apply numbers to each ‘bank’ of desks in a clockwise fashion where possible.
+• Apply numbers to each ‘bank’ of desks in a clockwise* (or regular) fashion where possible.

 • If there is a logical area, zone or room, treat that area as a separate entity and circulate clockwise* within that zone, even if the zone cuts across a walkway.